fullstackman/Code-Diary/Side-Projects/Dream Team/preproduction.md

 #### January 27, 2015
 Fixed up the homepage slider to look pretty decent!
 Pagination is unobtrusive, navigation arrows are sleek and functional.
 If only the images would stop resizing the container!

+#### January 30, 2015
+All team members have a photo and profile link on the homepage team list.
+Now I have to wait for some body copy for our events list and links to our social media pages.